Cloud Gate: In popular culture

 The sculpture has been used as a backdrop in commercial films, notably in the 2006 Hollywood film The Break-Up, which had to reshoot several scenes because the sculpture was under cover for the initial filming.
 It is also prominently featured in the ending scene of Source Code.
 Director Duncan Jones felt the structure was a metaphor for the movie's subject matter and aimed for it to be shown at the beginning and end of the movie.
 The sculpture served as an aesthetic and symbolic setting for the 2012 film The Vow when the lead characters share a kiss under it.
 It also appears in the video to "Homecoming", a song by Chicago native Kanye West, featuring Chris Martin of the band Coldplay.
 The sculpture is also featured in the 2008 mumblecore film Nights and Weekends.
 It was also featured in the Bollywood film Dhoom 3 and the 2014 movie Transformers: Age of Extinction, the fourth installment in the Transformers series.
 A modified reproduction of Cloud Gate is also included in Watch Dogs, a video game released in 2014 that takes place in Chicago.
 Unlike the real sculpture, the in-game replica is a curved, white torus.
-A movement to Windex the Bean was started in 2017, gaining the attention of over thirty thousand people on Facebook.
-The event took place on November 15, 2017, because of a consensus that the Bean is dirty and needs to be cleaned.Cloud Gate plays a prominent role in Battle Ground, the 17th title in the Dresden Files urban fantasy novel series by Jim Butcher.
+Cloud Gate also makes an appearance in season 7 episode 2 of Parks & Recreation "Ron & Jammy."Cloud Gate plays a prominent role in Battle Ground, the 17th title in the Dresden Files urban fantasy novel series by Jim Butcher.
 In the Chicago of the novels, the sculpture was commissioned by Queen Mab, ruler of the Winter Court of Faerie, and proves to be hiding a large stockpile of armaments.
 Its placement by the Winter Court was in anticipation of a massive supernatural attack on the city of Chicago.